 The question then isn’t whether these new regulations are good, or fair for landlords.
 Nor is it about making sure there is plenty of affordable housing.

-The question is, is this a social or an economical debate?
+The question is, is this a social or an economic debate?
 Because the two are linked and both deserve equal measures of care and attention if anyone is truly to benefit.

 Unfortunately, it’s not been approached as either.
 It’s a political debate and the politicians have appealed to their voters with these new regulations.
 Placing responsibility and blame for homelessness on landlords, whilst giving a surprising break to many wealthy NYC residents.